-So what’s the point in me sharing this experience with you exactly?
+So what’s the point in me sharing this small experience with you exactly?

-You see, from a customer standpoint, I was very happy and satisfied with the way SiteGround conducted themselves and treated me.
+From a new customer signing up to a new web host provider, I was very happy and satisfied with the way SiteGround conducted themselves and treated me.

 They understood what I wanted to achieve, even though it took them a second attempt to get it right.